 Select FIXED OPTIONS from the Main PC application, then select TX/REH.
-The table in the main window lists the various CUT/DIM and talkback inhibit options down the left hand side along with columns for the three console modes.
+The table in the main window lists the various monitor and CUT/DIM options down the left hand side along with columns for the three console modes.
 The selection buttons in the three columns can be used to select one of the 5 mic open systems to control each Loud Speaker CUT/DIM.